wanderer1230/SPAENet/spaenet_upload/README.md

 PyTorch >= 1.1

-l
 ```

 ### Prepare Datasets
-Download the person datasets DukeMTMC-reID, Market-1501, MSMT17, and the vehicle datasets VeRi-776.
+Download the person datasets DukeMTMC-reID, Market-1501 and MSMT17.
 Then put them under a folder such as '/folder/to/dataset/'.

 ## Training